· Philipp Leser

 This is all valuable information.
 Knowing that the data is immutable and never altered is extremely comforting.
 The author of these lines once looked extremely stupid because he didn’t think about that the data stored in the PostGresDB is altered in a nightly batch job and not an faithful representation of what was later provided in real time via a kafka topic.

-Also that equidistant-same-frequency thing saves us a lot of work here.
-Somehow many academic papers just assume this, even though it isn’t that uncommon to work with event triggered data in the real world.
+Also, that equidistant-same-frequency thing saves us a lot of work here.
+Somehow, many academic papers just assume this, even though it isn’t that uncommon to work with event triggered data in the real world.

 Properties of a useful AD system